 - The liquid in the storage tank may first be tested for contamination - Liquid from the tank is removed and placed in a vacuum truck - Vapor space is de-gassed - Remaining liquid/sludge is removed.
-This may involve the application of solvents - If needed, the tank may be ventilated to allow for safe entry for manual inspection - Liquid is filtered out of the vacuum truck and back into the tank - The filtered liquid is retested and chemical corrections are made, as needed
+This may involve the application of solvents - If needed, the tank may be ventilated to allow for safe entry for manual inspection - Liquid is filtered out of the vacuum truck and back into the tank - The filtered liquid is re-tested and chemical corrections are made, as needed

 Emissions from the cleaning of storage tanks are the result of tank degassing and cleaning, which includes sludge handling and degreasing.
+The process of emptying and refilling a tank is known as a tank turnover.